-Students with a bachelor's degree in physical or computer science, mathematics or technical management are eligible to enter the Master's Degree in Flight and Evaluation program.
-Students presenting other undergraduate credentials will be evaluated on a case-by-case basis.
+Students with a bachelor's degree in physical sciences, computer science, or mathematics are eligible to enter the master's degree in Flight and Evaluation program.
+Eligibility to the MS FT&E program for students presenting other bachelor's degree credentials will be evaluated on a case-by-case basis.